remosrulloda/Flixster/README.md

 # Project 2 - *Flixster*

-**Flixster** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Flixster** is an android app that lets users view a list of movies sourced from the The Movie Database API.

 Submitted by: **Remo Rulloda**